Skip to content

 Maintaining proper password etiquette is always highly advised, however, we can strengthen our security even more if we employ what is known as 2 Factor Authentication or 2FA.

 Put simply, 2FA is an extra layer of protection over our passwords that requires an interaction with a second device, usually a mobile phone, before we can log in to any service on our primary device.
-GridPane integrates with Google Authenticator which is also compatible with the Authy 2FA service.
-Authy have a much more detailed explanation here.
+GridPane integrates with Google Authenticator.

-To enable 2FA for your GridPane account using Google Authenticator and/or Authy follow this step by step guide.
+To enable 2FA for your GridPane account using Google Authenticator follow this step by step guide.

 Step 1.
-Install Google Authenticator or Authy on one or more of your devices
+Install Google Authenticator on one or more of your devices

 Google Authenticator has applications for Android and Apple iOS mobile devices.
 You can download the application for your device and install it by following the links below.